PrestaShop/docs/src/content/1.7/development/components/global-components.md

 ---
-title: Global components
+title: Global JavaScript components
 weight: 70
 ---

-# Global components ?
+# Global JavaScript components ?

 It's a [new system](https://github.com/PrestaShop/PrestaShop/blob/develop/admin-dev/themes/new-theme/js/app/utils/init-components.js) mainly created for module developers, which allow you to use components we already use in the core without importing it.
+[Here is the ADR](https://github.com/PrestaShop/ADR/blob/master/0009-expose-js-components-using-window-variable.md) we used to decide what we should do to avoid this problem.

 You are now able to use components we expose to the `window.prestashop.component` object without importing anything.